KankakeeCommunityCollege/recover-newsroom/_posts/2022-10-04-grad-works-through-hurricane-ian.md

 KCC will share more of Salgado and her family's story in conjunction with Respiratory Care Week, Oct.
 23-30.&nbsp;

-&nbsp;

-&nbsp;
+For more information about KCC's programs, start at info.kcc.edu.

-In the photos: Lydia Salgado; and with her three kids at the beach well before the storm.
+*In the photos:* Lydia Salgado; and with her three kids at the beach well before the storm.

 &nbsp;